FDA-Cleared Skincare Devices: Safety and Efficacy Guide

 Match your skincare goals to clear indications.
 If you are addressing visible fine lines and wrinkles, look for devices cleared specifically for wrinkle reduction.
 FDA clearance tells you what a device is validated to do.

-For targeted treatment, the 4-in-1 Skincare Wand combines red light therapy with facial massage, therapeutic warmth, and galvanic current.
-The wand requires a water-based serum like the LightBoost Activating Serum to work properly and activate all four technologies.
+For targeted treatment, the 4-in-1 Skincare Wand combines Red Light Therapy with facial massage, therapeutic warmth, and galvanic current.
+The wand requires the LightBoost Activating Serum applied before every session to activate all four technologies.

 Choose brands that provide clear FDA clearance documentation, detailed usage instructions, and accessible customer support.
-Results from FDA-cleared devices build gradually with regular use.
+Results from FDA-cleared devices build gradually with regular use of 3 to 5 sessions per week.

 Common Misconceptions About FDA Clearance